-Settlement first began in this area with a stagecoach crossing of the Canadian River and the establishment of many farms that primarily produced cotton.
+Settlement first began in this area with a stagecoach crossing of the Canadian River and establishing many farms that primarily produced cotton.
 The town received its name in the 1890s as the place where stagecoaches waited to cross the mile-wide river.
-During high water they were ferried across and during low water, the teams forded the river, following their paths carefully because there was always a problem of quicksand.
+They were ferried across during high water, and during low water, the teams forded the river, following their paths carefully because there was always a quicksand problem.

 In 1898 the Choctaw, Oklahoma & Gulf Railroad extended its tracks westward and built its bridge near the toll bridge.
 The Enid and Anadarko Railway north-south lines, built in 1901, used the same bridge.

 A postal road was built through Bridgeport in the early 1900s that became a primary roadway for early motorists.
-A branch line of the railroad was built between Bridgeport and Anadarko in 1901-02 and the town was incorporated after it was completed in 1902.
+A railroad branch line was built between Bridgeport and Anadarko in 1901-02, and the town was incorporated after it was completed in 1902.
 Early businesses included three banks and numerous small businesses, including the Bridgeport News, which began publication in 1905.
 It would become the longest-running newspaper in the town, continuing until 1927.
 Served by the crossing rail lines, Bridgeport appeared destined to become an important town as the chief shipping point for a large area.

 In 1917, the postal road was absorbed into the Ozark Trails network, but Bridgeport’s population was still falling.
 By 1920, it was called home to 294 people.

 In 1921 the Key Bridge was built over the Canadian River a mile north of Bridgeport by Oklahoma City businessman George Kay.
 A suspension bridge with a toll, travelers were charged $1.00 for cars and $1.50 for trucks.
 The bridge spurred future growth for the town.